Charles Aznavour: Film appearances

 Aznavour also had a long and varied parallel career as an actor, appearing in over 80 films and TV movies.
-In 1960, Aznavour starred in François Truffaut's Tirez sur le pianiste, playing a character called Édouard Saroyan, a café pianist.
+In 1960, Aznavour starred in François Truffaut's Tirez sur le pianiste (released in America as Shoot the Piano Player), playing a character called Édouard Saroyan, a café pianist.
 He also put in a critically acclaimed performance in the 1974 movie And Then There Were None.
 Aznavour had an important supporting role in 1979's The Tin Drum, winner of the Academy Award for Best Foreign Language Film in 1980.
 He co-starred in Claude Chabrol's Les Fantômes du chapelier from 1982.
 In the 1984 version of Die Fledermaus, he appears and performs as one of Prince Orlovsky's guests.
 This version stars Kiri Te Kanawa and was directed by Plácido Domingo in the Royal Opera House at Covent Garden.
 Aznavour starred in the 2002 movie Ararat, reprising his role of Edward (Édouard) Saroyan.

 Politics and activism

 Civil rights

 Aznavour was well known for being a lifelong and active supporter of civil rights, fighting for equality among all races, religions and nationalities as he stated in many of his interviews during his lifetime.
 He was an early supporter of LGBT rights.
 His 1972 album, Idiote je t'aime..., contained among others, one of his classics, "Comme ils disent" ("As They Say", the English version of which is titled "What Makes a Man").
 The song was revolutionary at a time when talking about homosexuality was a taboo.
 In a later interview, Charles said "It's a kind of sickness I have, talking about things you're not supposed to talk about.
 I started with homosexuality and I wanted to break every taboo."